gmreizu/george-2019-07-12/README.md

 We avoid using the default HTTP server offered in the Go stdlib.
 We instantiate a properly configured HTTP server.

+We use a CORS middleware to allow access to the API exclusively from the domain of the frontennd app.

 ## Improvements

+The deveopment process was quite contstrained on time.
+With additional time we would explore these posibilities:

 * Store the uploaded documents on 'blobstore', e.g. S3, Google Cloud Storage etc.
 * Store the document metadata in a Relational Database (e.g. Postgres) or a Document Store (e.g. Firestore)
 * Support pagination in the document grid (offset, limit)
 * More refactored CSS
+* Add a Dockerfile
 * Additional hardening of the backend
-  * Request throtling.
+  * Request rate-limits.
+  * Deployment to K8s (e.g. Google Cloud Run)
-* Add extensive logging and monitoring both at the backend and frontend.
+  * Extensive logging and monitoring both at the backend and frontend.
-* Add a Dockerfile
 * Use Snapshot Testing with Jest
+* Improve the styling of the app, add icons, etc.

 ## Libraries